 This Playbook is a step-by-step guide you can use to plan and implement lupus awareness activities in your community.
-The Playbook provides the information you’ll need to learn about lupus, educate your organization membership about lupus, and use social media and on-site events to raise lupus awareness.
+The Playbook provides the information you’ll need to learn about lupus, educate your organization’s membership and volunteers about lupus, and use social media and grassroots events to raise lupus awareness.
 The activities outlined in this Playbook are customizable, so you can tailor your approach to fully involve your community and raise awareness about lupus.

 What is lupus?

 Lupus is a chronic disease, meaning it is a long term disease that should be managed.
 Lupus affects the immune system and is called an autoimmune disease.
 The immune system’s job is to fight foreign invaders, like germs and viruses.
 But in autoimmune diseases, the immune system is out of control and mistakenly attacks healthy tissue.
 This can cause pain, inflammation and tissue damage to any organ in the body.

 While anyone can develop lupus, more than 90% of people with lupus are women.

 Lupus is two to three times more common in African American women compared to White women.